 - 1/2 teaspoon coarsely ground pepper

 - Preheat oven to 400°.
 In a large saucepan, heat oil over medium-high heat.
 Add shallot; cook and stir until tender.
 Add water, rice mix, contents of seasoning packet, enoki mushrooms, prosciutto and cilantro.
 Bring to a boil.
 Reduce heat; simmer, covered, 5 minutes.
 Remove from heat; let stand 5 minutes.
 Fluff with a fork.

 - Brush portobello mushrooms with salad dressing.
 Grill mushrooms, covered, over medium heat or broil 4 in. from heat 6-8 minutes on each side or until tender.

 - On a lightly floured surface, unfold puff pastry.
 Roll each pastry sheet into a 15x10x1-in. rectangle.
 Cut out six 5-in. circles from each rectangle.
 Place a mushroom in the center of six circles.
 Spoon 1/2 cup rice mixture over each mushroom.
 Top with remaining circles.
 Press edges to seal.

 - Place 1 in. apart on a greased baking sheet.
 Brush pastry with egg; sprinkle with pistachios.
 Bake 15-18 minutes or until golden brown.

-- Meanwhile, for pesto, place spinach, pistachios, cheese, garlic, lemon juice, lemon peel and pepper in a food processor; cover and process until blended.
+- Meanwhile, for pesto, place spinach, pistachios, cheese, garlic, lemon juice, lemon zest and pepper in a food processor; cover and process until blended.
 While processing, gradually add oil in a steady stream.
 Serve with beef and remaining filling.
-Yield: 6 servings (about 1 cup pesto).

-Originally published as Portobello Wellingtons with Spinach Pistachio Pesto in Taste of Home Christmas Annual Annual 2017, p62
+Originally published as Stuffed Portobello Wellingtons with Spinach Pistachio Pesto in Taste of Home Christmas Annual 2017